-The PHA will inspect the unit, determine whether the unit satisfies the HQS and notify the family and owner of the determination within 15 days after the family and the owner have submitted a request for approval of tenancy.
+The PHA will inspect the unit, determine whether the unit satisfies the HQS and notify the family and owner of the determination within 15 days, but not more than 60 days of the requested lease start date after the family and the owner have submitted a request for approval of tenancy.
 The same 15 day clock will be suspended during any period when the unit is not available for inspection.